kaidez/kaidez.com/_drafts/2014-08-23-revlon-pro-brands.md

   * Note that [MDN provides a great piece of polyfill code<sup>1</sup>](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach#Polyfill "Get the 'forEach' polyfill code at Mozilla Developer Network")...I copied it into a file called `forEachPolyfill.js`.
   * Remember that that a full Modernizr build features detects for many things by default, but not everything.
-  * Remeber that you can also [create a custom Modernizr build](http://modernizr.com/download/ "Create a custom Modernizr build") with only the features-detects you want, and can also create your own custom features-detects with Modernizr's sorely under-used `addTest()` method.
+  * Remember that you can also [create a custom Modernizr build](http://modernizr.com/download/ "Create a custom Modernizr build") with only the features-detects you want, and can also create your own custom features-detects with Modernizr's sorely under-used `addTest()` method.
   * Note that Modernizr provides a well-stocked list of [pre-written feature-detects in its GitHub repo](https://github.com/Modernizr/Modernizr/tree/master/feature-detects "See some Modernizr pre-written feature detects").

 <small><em><sup>1</sup> the polyfill code has been updated since I first used it, but all works well for both versions.</em></small>